You don’t need a bazillion muffin recipes – here’s just one basic muffin mix recipe with enough variations to last you every week of the year.

 The secret to light muffins is to not over mix.
 You can mix the dried ingredients together well and the wet ingredients as much as you like, but once you mix the wet with the dry, a light hand is best.
 It’s ok if it’s a little lumpy.

-FLOUR: You can use any flour you like (except maybe coconut flour) including gluten-free flour.
+You can use any flour you like (except maybe coconut flour) including gluten-free flour.
 Whatever flour you use is going to change the taste and texture of the muffin a little bit.
 When you change ingredients, you change the baked good and flour is no exception!
 You may need to adjust the amount of liquid you use to compensate for the different flours.

 We use plain wholemeal wheat flour, but I’ve also made these with gluten-free flour and I’ve also used half wheat flour half almond flour, although not for school lunchboxes.

-SUGAR: please note that most basic muffin recipes include a whole cup of sugar.
+Most basic muffin recipes include a whole cup of sugar.

 1/3 cup of sugar equals about 16 teaspoons of sugar.
 That’s about 1.33 teaspoons of sugar per muffin.